rwcuminale/English-3/README.md

   it nevertheless affects both your learning experience *and those around you*.
 Do your best every class.

-#### Reflective Writing

-Often at the end of class you will receive a short writing prompt to reinforce or extend the lines of inquiry of the day's lesson.
-Honest, informal, short but intelligent writing is valued here.

 #### SAT Practice

 Beginning in October, you will have bi-weekly exercises to prepare for the SAT exam.